 Now let’s talk source: almost all fresh-farmed raw milk producers are small, family owned and operated farms.
 And as with most other foods, small family farmers are much more likely to take pride in what they are farming: their cows will be better cared for, eating what cows were designed to eat – roaming pastures of grass complete with a free choice smorgasbord of minerals to maintain their own healthy balanced diet so that we can too - and the milk will be treated with the upmost of care.
 Those of you who are fortunate to have been able to visit Miller’s Farm, will attest to this without hesitation.
-Those of you who have not yet made a trip to Bird in Hand, here is a little write up by our friend, Liz Reitzig:

 You can also see pictures shared by other HFC Members on our public Facebook Page:

 and our private HFC Facebook Group (you must be an active HFC Member to be approved):

 Big business and source are intertwined.
 Big business creates factory farms, which are run with profitability as the driving force.
 Hired farm hands work with huge volumes of cows that are not being optimally treated or optimally fed.
 The large-scale production makes attention to detail and pride in your produce very hard to control.
 And when you’re dealing with cows that are not at the peak of health you need a fail-safe.
 That fail-safe is pasteurization… which itself is not a panacea for food safety, but that’s a whole other article.

 You’ve all heard the age-old adage, you are what eat, but it would seem we are also what we eat eats!
 So as you can see raw milk isn’t the devil it’s a simple food that is undoubtedly better for us, but only when we make sure it comes from people who care about their product.